 You should clean your eyelid at the base of the eyelashes and the best way to do that is gently pull the eyelid away from your eyeball to avoid any accidental injury to the cornea from the cotton swab.

 You should scrub the eyelid margin itself, not the skin of the lids or of the conjunctiva.
 The lid margin is the area which the eyelashes arise from it.
 Vigorous scrubbing is not necessary and can be harmful.

 Wash your eyelid with warm water and gently dry it with clean towel.
 Those ways are the mainstay of blepharitis treatment and as we said you might need to do that four to five times daily then taper it to a maintenance schedule as the condition improves.

-Because Blepharitis can cause dry eye most of the time, you can use dry eye medication like artificial tears without preservative materials can be applied four to five times daily after lid hygiene.
+Because Blepharitis can cause dry eye most of the time, you can use dry eye medication such as artificial tears without preservative materials that can be applied four to five times daily after lid hygiene.

 If your ophthalmologist found that you have infection Blepharitis, he or she might add antibiotics eye drops or ointments.
 Eye ointments usually should be applied before bed time because it might cause blurring of vision which will affect your vision in day time.

 Commonly used antibiotics are erythromycin and bacitracin eye drops or ointments.Most of the doctors will give antibiotics eye drops for all patients for blepharitis treatment, because there is overlap between various types of Blepharitis (Posterior Blepharitis and anterior Blepharitis) and bacteria which are normally live on eyelid margin.